0riginaln0/football-is-the-worst-sport/docs/devlogs/003 Netcode Journey.md

 When we received an event, we handle it based on it's type and then call `host:check_events()` which *Checks for any queued events and dispatches one if available.
 Returns the associated event if something was dispatched*.

 In case we get a LOT of events we could stuck forever in a while loop.
-There fore we use a counter that limits the while loop, so after we handled N amount of events we exit it.
+Therefore we use a counter that limits the while loop, so after we handled N amount of events we exit it.

 And after handling events, we read them one by one and applying them to our world state.